Missing Fonts & Locations

 Alternatively you can close and restart the app which will refresh all imported locations.

-If the app is not able to restore access to the folder there are two options:
+If the app is not able to restore access to the folder there are a few options:

 1. The folder has been removed or should not be imported in Typeface anymore